Abomination (character)

-The Abomination (also known as Emil Blonsky) is a character appearing in American comic books published by Marvel Comics.
+The Abomination (Emil Blonsky) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Gil Kane, the character first appeared in Tales to Astonish #90 (April 1967).
 He is one of the main enemies of the superhero Hulk, and possesses powers similar to his after also being exposed to gamma rays.

-Debuting in the Silver Age of Comic Books, the character has been featured in other Marvel-endorsed products such as arcade and video games, television series, merchandise such as action figures and trading cards.
-Tim Roth portrays Emil Blonsky / The Abomination in the live-action Marvel Cinematic Universe (MCU) films The Incredible Hulk (2008) and Shang-Chi and the Legend of the Ten Rings (2021), as well as the Disney+ series She-Hulk: Attorney at Law (2022).
+Debuting in the Silver Age of Comic Books, the character has been featured in other Marvel-endorsed products such as arcade and video games, television series, and merchandise such as action figures and trading cards.
+Tim Roth portrays the character in the live-action Marvel Cinematic Universe (MCU) films The Incredible Hulk (2008) and Shang-Chi and the Legend of the Ten Rings (2021), as well as the Disney+ series She-Hulk: Attorney at Law (2022).

 Publication history

 Stan Lee chose the name "the Abomination", which he realized belonged to no other character, before conceiving the character's background and appearance.
-Lee recalled that he simply told the artist Gil Kane to "make him bigger and stronger than the Hulk and we'll have a lot of fun with him."
+Lee recalled that he simply told the artist Gil Kane to "make him bigger and stronger than the Hulk and we'll have a lot of fun with him".

 Emil Blonsky first appeared in Tales to Astonish, and was introduced as a KGB agent and spy who became the Abomination after deliberately exposing himself to a greater quantity of the same gamma radiation that transformed Bruce Banner into his alter ego the Hulk, using a machine Banner was planning on using to commit suicide.
 In his first appearance, Blonsky became a large scaly humanoid even stronger than the Hulk.
 In accordance with Lee's wishes, the character defeated the Hulk in their first battle.

-The character has been featured in a number of Marvel titles, gradually shifting from unthinking, savage brute, to master schemer, to tortured soul, and finally repentant villain and occasional defender of the weak before being killed in battle by the Red Hulk.
+The character has been featured in a number of Marvel titles, gradually shifting from unthinking, savage brute, to master schemer, to tortured soul, and finally repentant villain and occasional defender of the weak, before being killed by the Red Hulk in Hulk (vol. 2), released in 2008.
+He is later resurrected in Hulk (vol. 3), released in 2014.